-- (1) An applicant for helicopter category rating shall complete not less than 40 hours of flight time, or 35 hours where completed during a course of approved training, as a pilot of helicopters of which a maximum of 5 hours may have been completed in Flight Simulation Training Device. - (2) The applicant shall complete in the helicopter category not less than 10 hours of solo flight time under the supervision of an authorized flight instructor, including 5 hours of solo cross-country flight time with at least one cross-country flight totaling not less than 180 km (100 NM) in the course of which landings at two different points shall be made. - (3) The applicant shall receive not less than 20 hours of dual instruction time in helicopters from an authorized flight instructor. - (4) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for a private pilot- - (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, helicopter inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (d) control of the helicopter by external visual reference; - (e) recovery at the incipient stage from settling with power; recovery techniques from low-rotor rpm within the normal range of engine rpm; - (f) ground maneuverings and run-ups, hovering, take-offs and landings normal, out of wind and sloping ground; - (g) take-offs and landings with minimum necessary power; maximum performance take-off and landing techniques; restricted site operations; quick stops; - (h) cross-country flying using visual reference, dead reckoning and, where available, radio navigation aids, including a flight of at least one hour; - (i) emergency operations, including simulated helicopter equipment malfunctions, autorotative approach; - (j) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures; - (k) communication procedures and phraseology; and - (l) operational experience in flight by reference solely to instruments, including the completion of a level 180° turn, in a suitably instrumented helicopter. - (5) The instrument experience specified in subregulation (1) and the night flying dual instruction do not entitle the holder of a private pilot licence to pilot helicopters under Instrument Flight Rules.
+(1) An applicant for helicopter category rating shall complete not less than 40 hours of flight time, or 35 hours where completed during a course of approved training, as a pilot of helicopters of which a maximum of 5 hours may have been completed in Flight Simulation Training Device.

+- (2) The applicant shall complete in the helicopter category not less than 10 hours of solo flight time under the supervision of an authorised flight instructor, including 5 hours of solo cross-country flight time with at least one cross-country flight totaling not less than 180 km (100 NM) in the course of which landings at two different points shall be made. - (3) Where the applicant has flight time as a pilot of aircraft in other categories, the Authority shall determine whether such experience is acceptable and, if so, the extent to which the flight time requirements of subregulation (1) or (2) can be reduced accordingly.

+The applicant shall receive not less than 20 hours of dual instruction time in helicopters from an authorised flight instructor.

+- (4) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for a private pilot- - (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, helicopter inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (d) control of the helicopter by external visual reference; - (e) recovery at the incipient stage from settling with power; recovery techniques from low-rotor rpm within the normal range of engine rpm; - (f) ground maneuverings and run-ups, hovering, take-offs and landings normal, out of wind and sloping ground; - (g) take-offs and landings with minimum necessary power; maximum performance take-off and landing techniques; restricted site operations; quick stops;

+- (h) cross-country flying using visual reference, dead reckoning and, where available, radio navigation aids, including a flight of at least one hour; - (i) emergency operations, including simulated helicopter equipment malfunctions, autorotative approach; - (j) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures; - (k) communication procedures and phraseology; and - (l) operational experience in flight by reference solely to instruments, including the completion of a level 180° turn, in a suitably instrumented helicopter. - (5) The instrument experience specified in subregulation (l) and the night flying dual instruction do not entitle the holder of a private pilot licence to pilot helicopters under Instrument Flight Rules.

-64. Specific experience and flight instructions requirements for the powered-lift category rating or glider rating.
+64. Specific requirements for issuance of powered-lift category rating or glider rating